Five Americans freed in Iran prisoner swap land in US

 Several prominent Republicans have expressed concerns that Iran will use the money to back proxy groups in the Middle East.

 The US government has downplayed these concerns.
-Last week, State Department spokesman Matthew Miller said that the US treasury department has "strict oversight" on the money and that Washington "has the ability to police their use".
+Last week, state department spokesman Matthew Miller said the US treasury department has "strict oversight" on the money and that Washington "has the ability to police their use".

 A senior administration official also told reporters that the US will move to block the funds if Iran tries to divert them or use them for anything other than humanitarian purposes.